Bhagirath07/Bhagirath07/README.md

 ### Hi there, I'm Bhagirath Deshani [Bhagirath07] 👋

-I am CS graduated.
+I am Data Scientist.
 I am from India.
 I have been interested in machine learning since my engineering days.
-I stumbled upon Andrew NG’s original ML course on Stanford Online in my third year of engineering and also complete IBM course on Machine Learning and Deep Learning courses.
-Currently, I am working on ML project and Data Science project.
+I stumbled upon Andrew NG’s original ML course on Stanford Online in my third year of engineering and also complete the IBM course on Machine Learning and Deep Learning courses.
+Currently, I am working on an ML project and a Data Science project.

 - 📧 How to reach me : [@DynamoB7](https://twitter.com/DynamoB7)
 - 💬 Ask me about related to Python | Swift